nix-community/home-manager/README.md

 found in [Nixpkgs][].
 Before attempting to use Home Manager please read the warning below.

-For a more systematic overview of all the options Home Manager provides please see the [Home Manager manual][configuration options].
+For a more systematic overview of Home Manager and its available options, please see the [Home Manager manual][manual].

 Words of warning
 ----------------